lmullen/jsr/_source/issues/vol15/mcvickar.markdown

     doctrine of the church rather than a proper, scripturally sanctioned name.
 After combing the New Testament for such a name, the church settled on the "Church of God" referred to in Paul's letters to the Corinthians (1 Cor.
 1:2, and 2 Cor.
 1:1).
-See Conn, Like a Mighty Army, 86–88.
-The mountain communities are from Crews, The Church Of God, 5.
+See Conn, *Like a Mighty Army*, 86--88.
+The mountain communities are from Crews, *The Church Of God*, 5.

-[^32]: Crews, The Church Of God, 5.
+[^32]: Crews, *The Church Of God*, 5.

 [^33]: Of all the lacunae in scholarship on serpent handling, the
-    "whiteness" of the handlers is perhaps the most underexplored.
+    "whiteness" of the handlers is perhaps the most under-explored.
 That serpent handling is nearly unheard of in black holiness-pentecostal congregations is an interesting fact deserving far more attention than it has garnered.
 Given the mutually reinforcing practices and